odubno/instagram-analyzer/README.md

 We're excited to present how to take an IPython Notebook, containing all of our data work, and strip out the relevant parts to build out the Flask back-end and then add a nice front-end so that our work can be displayed in a browser for the world to see.

-> Keep in mind that this is a low-level tutorial for those looking to get familiar with Flask, understand the development workflow, convert code from IPython to Flask, and deploy a basic app to Heroku.
+> Keep in mind that this is a low-level tutorial for those looking to get familiar with Flask, understand the development workflow, convert code from IPython Notebook to development, and deploy a basic app to Heroku.

 Enjoy!

-ADD ALL DEPENDECIES AND VERSIONS HERE
-DO BETTER JOB OF EXPLAINING HOW TO GO FROM IPYTHON TO FLASK.
-START WITH BETTER INTRO OF WHAT'S HAPPENING IN THE IPYTHON NOTEBOOK.
-START WITH IPYTHON, DESCRIBING WHAT IT DOES AND THEN EXPLAIN WHAT YOU'RE GOING TO CREATE.
-THIS IS THE "WHAT" and "WHY" THE BLOG POST IS THE "HOW".

-Dependencies for the app:
+## Dependencies for the app:

 ```
 Flask==0.10.1
 Flask-WTF==0.11